egnerkm/student-management-backend/README.md

 #### Install PostgreSQL

 - Postgres can be installed from `https://www.postgresql.org/download/`
-- PGAdmin or DBeaver for GUI DB managers (or any other DB tool you'd like to use)
+- On Windows, the installer will include PgAdmin.
+You can also use another manager like DBeaver if you'd like.
   - `https://www.pgadmin.org/download/`
   - `https://dbeaver.io/download/`

 #### Set up the DB Connection

+- After installing Postgres:
+  - On Windows, the service should start automatically.
+If not, check the windows `services` app and start Postgres.
+  - On Mac, the Postgres app will have a start/stop button.
+- Create a new database in PgAdmin.
+The DB name expected in the `application.properties` file is `student_management`, or you can rename it.
-- Edit the `application.properties` file for DB connections.
+- Edit the `application.properties` file for DB connection, username, and password.
 This is only for development and should not have any important real prod info.
-- Enter the DB name, user, and password.
-- Run the `schema.sql` file in a new PostgreSQL DB.
-The default name is `student_management`.
+- Run the `schema.sql` file in the resources folder on the new DB to create the tables.

 #### Other options